vtchitruong/vtchitruong.github.io/docs/mos/powerpoint-2016/exam-1/project-1.md

-# Practice Exam 1 Training - Project 1
+# Practice Exam 1 - Project 1

 ## Fusion Tomo
 You are developing a presentation showing the benefits of using the FusionTomo business model.